captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 We know!
 ---
 ## PAOLA:
-When we were running for our lives through the hills to Italy,
+When we were running through the kills of Italy,
 ---
 you think we could sing and dance?
 ---